JackDanger/binarytweet/README.markdown

 _Yes._ BinaryTweet is written entirely in Javascript thanks to the [Jack](http://github.com/JackDanger/jack/) project which is just a thin wrapper around [Rack](http://rack.rubyforge.com) and [Johnson](http://github.com/jbarnette/johnson/).

 Here's what you do: hit the "fork" button up above and then mess with the code.
-Change it however you like - this isn't exactly NASA software.
 Since it's all Javascript you can go ahead and have yourself a ball.

 ## What features do you have planned?

-You want features?
-Really?
-Why are you even reading this README?
-Okay, here's how it'll work: you twitter like so:
+You twitter like so:

 	@binarial 0